Luminova Framework

 cacheable

-Unlike the noCaching method that disables caching for specific views, the cacheable method allows you to disable view caching for an entire routing context or controller class.Optionally, you can call this method globally in the routing context file within the middleware method to disable caching for the entire route context.
+Unlike the noCaching method that disables caching for selected views, the cacheable method allows you to disable view caching for the entire application or controller views.

 public cacheable(bool $allow): self